sventhiel/MOSD_Project/document_workflows.md

 **Commented Scripts** only means well documented code.
 That means by adding global information at the top of a script (author, date, functionality), followed by a description of the most important code sections.
 To make Code more readable you could and should use some programming guidelines.
-Uner this link you can find [Google's Style Guides](https://google.github.io/styleguide/) for a variety o programming languages.
+Uner this link you can find [Google's Style Guide](https://google.github.io/styleguide/) for a variety o programming languages.
+To use such style guides makes it much more easier to work in a collaborative environment, when developing software.
+But why are commented scripts workflows, you may ask?
+Okay, just think about the three components of a workflow and then you get it.

+Why do we distinguish between **informal(IW)** and **formal(FW)** workflows?
+Both workflow types can be seen as analytical pipelines (three basic components of workflows).
+But the difference between those two is that FW's can be implemented in and across different software systems.
+Each step and the according parameters are formally recorded.
+This allows reuse of individual steps and the overall workflow.
+That is why formal workflows are often also called **executable workflows**.